jojorichard/Fluorescence_Raman_normalisation/documentation/Features_description.md

 ### 🧮Calculation of the area of water's Raman peak

-Take a dataframe of an EEM matrice or a blank and calculate the Area of the water Raman peak computed for 350 nm exitation waveleght and emission from 371 nm to 428 nm according to the following paper:
+This functions calculates the area of the water's Raman peak computed for 350 nm excitation wavelenght, and emission from 371 nm to 428 nm, according to the following paper:
     Lawaetz, A. J., & Stedmon, C. A. (2009).
 Fluorescence Intensity Calibration Using the Raman Scatter Peak of Water.
 Applied Spectroscopy, 63(8), 936-940. https://journals.sagepub.com/doi/10.1366/000370209788964548
 ```
 Area(eem, blank = False)
 ```
+This functions has for arguments: EEM matrice converted into a DataFrame and the blank.
-If the blank (water) is on a other file the file can be load in a dataframe and specified as follow blank = DataFrame The integral is computed using the trapezoidal rule.
+If the blank (water) is in another file, it can be uploaded and converted into a DataFrame and specified as follow: blank = DataFrame

+The integral is computed using the trapezoidal rule.

 ### 📐Raman normalisation

 Take a dataframe of an EEM matrice and the Area of the water raman peak calculated with the Area function and normalise the EEM matrice by dividing the values with the area.
 ```
 Raman_normalisation(eem, Area)